An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

 By Corollary~\ref{cor-eq}, $X_n(p,1,p+q)\deq X_n(q,1,p+q)$.
 Such polynomials were also independently studied in 1974 by Carlitz and Scoville \cite{Carlitz1974}, and are referred to as the \emph{generalized Eulerian numbers}; see \cite{Charalambides1991, Janardan1988, Janardan1993}.

-The CLT for the coefficients of \eqref{morisita} was later derived in \cite{Charalambides1991} by checking real-rootedness and Lindeberg's condition in a statistical context, as motivated by \cite{Janardan1988, Morisita1971}, where the usefulness of these numbers is further highlighted via a few concrete models.
+The CLT for the coefficients of \eqref{morisita} was later derived in \cite{Charalambides1991} in a statistical context by checking the real-rootedness property and Lindeberg's condition, as motivated by \cite{Janardan1988, Morisita1971}, where the usefulness of these numbers is further highlighted via a few concrete models.
 See also \cite{Janardan1993} for more models leading to $X_n(p,1,p+q)$.

 In the context of random staircase tableaux, these polynomials were also examined in detail by Hitczenko and Janson \cite{Hitczenko2014}, where they derived not only a CLT but also an LLT.
 Moreover, they also address the situation when $p$ and $q$ may become large with $n$.